kevinlin/Deckset-presentations/Docker Kubernetes 101/Docker Kubernetes 101.md

 ![autoplay, loop](sunset-moon-beach-hollow-waves-6051.mp4)

 ^ Today I'm going to talk about xxx.
 I plan this as a series of sessions.
-This is not a training course, actually you probably won't know how to setup a Kubernetes cluster For beginners, raise interest
+This is not a training course, actually you probably won't know how to setup a local Kubernetes cluster Just to share a bit of my own background, 10+ years in Java development, enterprise applicatin development
-For people with expereinces, different angel
+    Move to modern JavaScript development 5 years ago.
+    Doesn't know docker/kubernetes at all 1.5 years ago.
+As a project team, every engineer should know the basics of docker/kubernetes Raise interest to inspire some of you to take up trainings Tell the story from a different angle, start with looking back in history first, looking at some core concepts in ...

 ---